singlerider/lorenzotherobot/README.md

 Head into src/config/config.py and enter the correct channels and cron jobs you'd like to run, then go into globals.py and at the very least replace the mysql credentials.
-Leave global_channel, CURRENT_USER, VARIABLE, channel_info alone.
+Leave global_channel, CURRENT_USER, VARIABLE, and channel_info alone.

 ## Commands

 So, what can the bot do?
 Here are a list of current commands in no particular order with a description of each (if one is needed):
 An asterisk (*) marks a moderator-only command

     '!report'* [insert bug report text here]